Click + by name for photos & more info

 Weekdays 5:30-noon & Sat 6-10am

 Ty Flint started his broadcasting career as a Tumwater High student working with Dick Pust at KGY.
 He went on to become a Seattle radio mainstay at stations such as KJR and KUBE, where he co-hosted the popular “Charlie and Ty” show in the ’80s and ’90s.
 Eventually, he moved on to Phoenix and then New York.
 Now he’s back where he began, living on Olympia’s Eastside and co-hosting the new “Good Morning Mixx” with millennial magician Lorri Tracy.
-In his spare time Ty and his partner Gary (almost 50 years together!) like antiquing and exploring the smaller communities in the South Sound.
+In his spare time Ty and his partner Gary (over 50 years together!) like antiquing and exploring the smaller communities in the South Sound.
 He collects Olympia Brewery artifacts and has a model bus collection!

 Lorri Tracy - Mornings